-There are a number of Link Prospecting tools out there but I really like this.
+There are a number of tools out there to find the best link building prospects but I really like this.

 You can target only the most relevant sites for link opportunities like guest posts with topical link prospecting using Majestics data and also extract the relevant email address.

 While the platform looks like it’s ripped directly from Windows 98, don’t let that fool you.
 URL Profiler is the real deal for those looking for accurate link building and data analysis.

 Have you been wondering why your competitors are always outranking you?
 Or what keywords, anchor texts, and links they’ve been using to rank higher?
 Raven Tools have the ultimate answers to these questions!
 You can bank on the suite for high-quality SEO, link building, research, and reporting.

 It has an all-in-one toolbox comprising reporting and tools such as keyword and competitor research, backlink analysis, site audits, SEO data, rank data, and social reporting.
 It’s pretty easy to use too.

 The lowest monthly plan costs $39 while the top-most goes for $399.
 Further, all five plans come with a 7-day trial period.

 This feature enables you to spy on your competitors and establish what keywords and links they’re using to outsmart you in the rankings.
 It’s one of many products out there that will find Link Building Opportunities for you.